vanvuongngo/ollama-tauri-qwik/README.md

   - it is secure and highly scaleable as a static site generated (SSG) because Tauri has to serve static files

 - [Ollama](https://ollama.com/) is open source and fast tool to use LLMs locally, e.g. [Meta's Llama 3.2](https://ollama.com/library/llama3.2) or [DeepSeek-R1](https://ollama.com/library/deepseek-r1)
-  - that means your prompts and data stay fully private in case you have to be complient not to share them to other companies and countries (cloud-provider)
+  - that means your prompts and data stay fully private in case you have to be compliant not to share them to other companies and countries (cloud-provider)
   - also to keep your privacy about your ideas, your thoughts, your private topics ... will not be shared by anyone
   - if you have a requirement to have low latency or you have a lot of data which you can not pass to the internet or your internet connection is not available/ reliable (edge computing)
   - also it is an option to lower your AI cost by hosting your AI on premises